fjtcin/fsltgnn/README.md

 #### reddit

 > The reddit dataset is from [DGB](https://github.com/fpour/DGB).
-It models subreddits' posted spanning one month, where the nodes are users or posts and the edges are the timestamped posting requests.
+It models subreddits' posts spanning one month, where the nodes are users or posts and the edges are the timestamped posting requests.
 See their [paper](https://arxiv.org/pdf/2207.10128) for more details.

 Download the [reddit](https://zenodo.org/records/7213796/files/reddit.zip) dataset and unzip it to `./DG_data/`.